 But even Solomon, he says, “the man that wandereth out of the way of understanding shall remain” (i. e. even while living) “in the congregation of the dead”.
 Give not thyself up, then, to fire, lest it invert thee, deaden thee; as for the time it did me.

 There is a wisdom that is woe; but there is a woe that is madness.
 And there is a Catskill eagle in some souls that can alike dive down into the blackest gorges, and soar out of them again and become invisible in the sunny spaces.
 And even if he for ever flies within the gorge, that gorge is in the mountains; so that even in his lowest swoop the mountain eagle is still higher than other birds upon the plain, even though they soar.

-And so…. from all of that and so much more besides ….how fares the good ship America during this, the 241st year of our voyage?
+And so…. from all of that and so much more besides ….how fares the good ship America during 2020, the 244th year of our voyage?

 It is laden with savages,

-Then again, as in the final words of Melville’s vision, even at its lowest swoop it is still “higher than the other birds upon the plain, even though they soar.”
+Then again, as in the final words of Melville’s vision, even at its lowest swoop America is still “higher than the other birds upon the plain, even though they soar.”

 Still soaring.
 And still, by the grace of God, sailing on.

 Steady on.
 Steady on.